1. Home

 The Importance of Interconnection

 Solar power systems that are connected to the grid are designed to shut down automatically during power outages to ensure solar electricity does not harm utility workers.
-Solar power systems with battery storage are designed to continue producing solar electricity while ensuring that all excess production is stored in the battery and not sent to the grid during power outages.
+Solar power systems with battery storage can be designed to continue producing solar electricity while ensuring that all excess production is stored in the battery and not sent to the grid during power outages.
 (This is known as solar islanding.)

 See what solar can do for you: